Trip 015 - March 17, 2010 (Wednesday)

-Hint: free three hour parking is allowed along the road leading from the
+Hint: free three hour parking is allowed along the road

-Bay Street, which runs along the bay.
+turning left from Bay Street, which runs along the bay.

 1. We are Westbound on Highway 1, about to take Exit 3 to get to